hostedposted/Prodigy/docs/javascript/gameStatus.md

-# getgameStatus
+# GetgameStatus

-getgameStatus contains version's for prodigy and some other things.
+GetgameStatus contains version's for prodigy and some other things.

 ## Examples